Preparing for an Interview

-The interview process can vary widely, depending on the position being filled and the size of the company, among other factors.
-Recruiters can also use different types of interviews.
+The interview process may vary, depending on the type of position being filled and the size of the company.
+Employers can also use different types of interviews.

 Single interview